proehr/valit-backend/README.md

 ## Database

-This backend project requires a postgres server with an already existing database
+This backend project requires a postgres server running on port 5432 with an already existing database
 * Name: study_feedback
 * Username: postgres
 * Password: postgres